-Devourer Demon Hunter DPS Guide — Midnight (12.0)
+Devourer Demon Hunter DPS Guide — The War Within (11.2.7)

 Devourer is a new mid-range DPS specialization for Demon Hunters available in Midnight.
-It unleashes void empowered spells do deal Cosmic damage while devouring the souls of it's foes.
+It unleashes void empowered spells that do deal Cosmic damage while devouring the souls of it's foes.

 It's gameplay mixes the build-and-spend loop with a unique twist during